This is Not a Sequel: Chapter 3

 Empty.

-Lady stopped so fast her shoulder bumped the doorway trim.
-She stared at the bottle until her eyes started to sting.
+She stopped so fast her shoulder bumped the doorway trim.
+Stared at the bottle until her eyes started to sting.

 Behind her, Ripp’s bell gave a tiny, clear ring.